varmoh/Service-Module/README.md

 In order for the whole application logic to work, you need to use these specific PRs to support certain functionality until they get merged into main.

 - Using pre defined config secrets depends on this [Datamapper PR](https://github.com/buerokratt/DataMapper/pull/11).
 Secrets under `secrets/` directory are mock data which can be replaced using volumes in docker compose
+- Testing the service flow using .tmp files depends on this [Ruuter PR](https://github.com/buerokratt/Ruuter/pull/153)